Joseph0472/WikiForum/README.md

 Fetch wiki article content

- ## To-dos
 Data base: structure(login, wikiarticle-blog)

 Optimize fetching wiki article content:
     what if the response is only a title? what if the response is a series of related hyperlink? what if the input is a random string

 Login function

 Optimize the layout of article content

 Anotate the article

 Home page: update articles in database(by getting json?)

   ## Notes of some features / components